 1. Source control tools

 Git is one of the many tools which is not built only for agile teams but is still important.
 It offers more flexibility that many teams require to move ahead.
 The scarcity of a single central repository makes it easy for different developers to follow different ways and then merge their code when required.
 Git is supported widely and it’s hosting services are used by many temas to keep their code organized.
 Some of the important source control tools include Subversion, Mercurial and CVS.
+Git can be used either through the command line or with a GUI, such as Tower, which is our preferred tool.
+Tower (available for Mac and Windows) provides visual aids to help you track the status of your repositories at all times, and with just a keystroke, you can easily undo any mistakes you may have made.

 2. Continuous Integration tools